ognistik/alfred-taptix/Source/README.md

 * Added separate global and per device volume and muting controls.
 * Implemented arguments to be used with their own flags.
 Arguments can be inserted in any order and without one another when running the app.
 * Added a "listener" and commands to control Taptix while running.
-* Added custom thresholds for mouse/key down and up events, preventing an "up sound" when the up even happens under a specified time.
+* Added custom thresholds for mouse/key down and up events, preventing an "up sound" when the up even happens under a specified time (10 ms).
 Useful for use with trackpad.
 * Added custom threshold for multiple simultaneous key presses.
-If keys are pressed within this threshold, only one key will produce sound.
-Useful for automated tasks and multiple audio files playing at exactly the same time (raising the volume).
+If keys are pressed within this threshold (20 ms), only one key will produce sound.
+Useful for automated tasks and preventing multiple audio files playing at exactly the same time raising the volume.